 The influence of the PCA extends far beyond the walls of the local church.
 Mission to the World has 519 career missionaries in almost 60 nations of the world, 169 two-year missionaries, and over 6500 short term missionaries.
 In addition, PCA churches support an additional 690 career missionaries, covering over 130 nations.
 Further, with more than 100 chaplains in the military, Veterans Administration, prisons, and hospitals, and 45 college and university campus ministers, the Gospel is proclaimed to a rather large audience around the world not reached through usual outreach channels.
-Because of the emphasis on education, there are many members of the PCA who are teachers and professors at all levels, including a significant number of large universities and theological seminaries.
+God has given us a mind for seeking His truth and a heart to worship and glorify Him.
+God has given us a mind for seeking His truth and a heart to worship and glorify Him.
+We emphasize education for our pastors, elders and members, there are many members of the PCA who are teachers and professors at all levels, including a significant number of large universities and theological seminaries.

 The Presbyterian Church in America continues its commitment to evangelism world-wide and the building up of the Church of our Lord Jesus Christ.
 The PCA is headquartered in Lawrenceville, GA.
 Its website is www.pcanet.org.